 Britain is currently spending millions of pounds on research and development of driverless technologies and infrastructure as they look to attract those at the cutting edge of the industry.

-From a British driver’s perspective, the next few years will be much the same as the rest of the world as we continue to test on our roads.
+From a British driver’s perspective, this year and the next few years will be much the same as the rest of the world as we continue to test on our roads.
 Currently confined to small pockets across the country, there is hope that 2019 will be the start of proper autonomous testing on British motorways.

 As you can see we’re pretty much still in the wait and see part of the road to full-automation.
 It doesn’t quite look like driverless cars are ready and waiting to hit the roads but in the next few years expect the levels of automation to increase as the testing ramps up.